yh11445/my-nest-minikube-study/README.md

-# My NestJS Minikube Study
+# NestJS Mariadb Minikube Example

 This repository provides an example of deploying a NestJS application in a Kubernetes environment using Minikube.